Programs

 Sometimes it’s hard to know what type of support you’re looking for, and it helps to have someone to talk with to figure it out.
 That’s what Autism Edmonton is here for.

-Whether you are an individual on the spectrum, a caregiver who has a family member that has been diagnosed, or a professional looking to support a family or individual, we are here to help.
-We can assist with connecting you to the appropriate supports and services within the community or help navigate the funding systems and resources that are available.
+Whether you are an autistic individual, a caregiver with a family member diagnosed, or a professional looking to support a family or individual, we are here to help.
+We can assist with connecting you to the appropriate supports and services within the community or help you navigate the available funding systems and resources.

 A key part of our role is providing telephone support and helping callers connect to relevant and useful resources in their area.